Pen Drive powered by Red Hat Lightspeed: User Guide

 - The --since parameter only affects operator must-gather collections; default must-gather always uses minimal pod logs

-Use the same authentication methods as described in Gather section, but replace gather with full-run operation name, having --keep-must-gather-data=true (or false).
+Use the same authentication methods as described in Gather section, but replace gather with full-run operation name, specifying --keep-must-gather-data=true (or false) and --keep-insights-operator-data=true (or false).

 Example: